Ellariel/r-reproducible-research-pa2/pa2_template.md

 ## 212              HAIL     1361
 ```

-Let's see this on plot:
+Let's see this on plot.
+There are the impact of top-10 weather events in USA from 1950-2011.

 ```r